 As a referee you need to understand the laws of football.
-IFAB has released completely updated editions of the Laws of the Game for 2016-2017.
-US and Canada leagues will still use the 2015-2016 rules, because they won’t change rules during the season.
-You can find copies of that below.
+IFAB has released updated editions of the Laws of the Game for 2017-2018.
+Some competitions might still use the 2016/2017 rules, because they won’t change rules during the season.
+You can find copies of that below the new ones.